-The PoC proposal has to be presented in the form of the so-called "Part B" following the template provided in the submission system and its use is strongly recommended.
-Each proposal page shall carry a header presenting the PI's last name and the acronym of the proposal.
+The PoC proposal has to be presented in the form of the so-called "Part B" following the template provided in the submission system.
+The use of this template is strongly recommended.
+Each proposal page shall carry a header presenting the PI's last name and the acronym of the proposal33.